paidinesh7/dineshpai.in/content/blog/Venture world and budget day.md

 ---
 date: '2024-02-01'
-title: "Venture Capital demands from Budget and otherwise"
+title: "Venture Capital demands from budget 2024"
 tags: [vc, startups]
 author: dinesh
 description: Musings on the venture capital in India